dewitt/wordle/DESIGN.md

 ## Generator semantics

 - Generation lives in the solver binary (`./build/solver generate --lookup-start roate --lookup-depth N --lookup-output lookup_roate.bin`).
-- For each node/state (defined by a feedback history), the generator filters the answer indices to what remains viable:
+- For each node/state (defined by a feedback history), the generator filters the candidate indices to what remains viable:
   * If the subset is empty, no entry is emitted for that feedback.
-  * If subset size is 1, the guess stored is that remaining answer.
+  * If subset size is 1, the guess stored is that remaining word.
-  * Otherwise, it runs `find_best_guess_encoded` to choose the optimal next guess.
+  * Otherwise, it runs `find_best_guess_encoded` to choose the optimal next guess (reusing `feedback_table.bin` when available).
 - This process repeats recursively until the requested depth is reached; the last stored guess corresponds to the depth-th turn (start word counts as turn 1).
 - Because every possible feedback code (0..242) is iterated, the resulting tree covers all branches for the selected depth.
 Runtime lookup never needs to revert to entropy search until it exhausts the precomputed depth.